-Note: Pass/No Pass grading only; may be taken 4 times
+Note: Pass/No Pass grading only

 A POST-approved course for active full time peace officers or active reserve peace officers that are currently employed by a law enforcement agency.
 This course clarifies what constitutes racial profiling, conceptually and legally.